WeblateOrg/weblate/docs/formats.rst

 .. note::

-    This file format does not supporting automatically adding new translations.
+    Weblate does not support adding new language to the translations using this format.
+This has to be done manually in the VCS.

 .. seealso::